Summer Financial Aid

-Students interested in Summer Financial Aid must complete a separate Summer Financial Aid Application by March 1st for priority summer processing.
+Students interested in Summer Financial Aid should complete a separate Summer Financial Aid Application by March 1st for priority summer processing.
 Applications received after March 1st will be processed in the order that they are received.
 The application is available beginning the first day of spring classes on-line through the student's My RU account.

 To receive Summer Financial Aid undergraduate students must enroll in at least six credit hours at Radford University and graduate students must enroll in at least five credit hours at Radford University.
 You must have filed a Free Application for Federal Students Aid (FAFSA) for the current school year and finalized this application.
 Your eligibility will be based on that FAFSA.